NebulousBlade/LineFollower/README.md

 This is a part in case you want to mount something above the main board.

 ### Spacers
-The spacers are used to lower the sensors lower to the ground.
+The spacers are used to lower the sensors closer to the ground.